Free Quote

 - Ignitable wastes have flash points of less than 60 degrees Celsius.

-- Corrosive wastes are liquids that can corrode containers of metal.
+- Corrosive wastes are liquids that can corrode metal containers.

 - Toxic waste can cause significant health issues when swallowed, inhaled or absorbed by the skin.

-- Annually, more than 5.2 million tonnes of hazardous waste are produced in the UK
+- Annually, around 3 million tonnes of hazardous waste are produced in the UK

-- Not all hazardous waste can be recycled and must be disposed of properly to nullify environmental damage.
+- Not all hazardous waste can be recycled and must be disposed of properly to prevent environmental damage.

 Find out more about our Hazardous Waste services